Sites That Encourage Heroic Co-Parenting After Divorce

 While U.S. trends show that fathers have been steadily more involved in parenting since the 1980s, there are still approximately one in three kids who grow up without their dad present in their lives.
 My last post highlighted the importance of strong ties between children and fathers.

 Allan Shedlin, a former educator and well-known “DADvocate,” promotes the joyful and nourishing impact of “daddying.”
 He is the founder and president of Reel Fathers, an innovative organization devoted to engaging fathers and supporting them to become strong, nurturing parents.
-Working with dads in Head Start centers and elementary schools, Reel Fathers uses movies as a touchstone to spark dialogue on sensitive issues of parenting and creating closer, loving relationships between fathers and their children.
+Working with dads in Head Start centers and elementary schools, Reel Fathers uses movies as a touchstone to spark dialogue on sensitive issues of parenting and create a closer, loving relationship between fathers and their children.
 Fathers learn key skills such as the power of listening and speaking in caring, reflective ways.
 Men feel more confident about their role as a father – and mothers come to trust fathers more and recognize their need to “open the gate” to the children.

 Reel Fathers is established in New Mexico and is currently developing partnerships throughout the Washington, DC area.
 The website offers do’s and don’ts for dads and shared personal stories about fostering father/child relationships, sometimes under very difficult circumstances.